 90% of adult Americans enjoy at least one daily cup of coffee.
 That morning cup of joe is a tradition, just like baseball or your childhood photos with your local mall Santa.

-We break down the benefits and drawbacks for you, along with great options for more conscientious coffee drinkers.
+We break down the benefits and disadvantages of various types of coffee, along with great options for more health-conscious coffee drinkers.

 7 Health Benefits of Coffee